RoCA: Robust Cross-Domain End-to-End Autonomous Driving: Proposed Approach:

 These basis tokens are designated to bijectively map to a set of plausible, safe driving trajectories, $\{\mathbf{W}_k\}^{N_{code}}_{k=1}$.
-To construct this set of basis trajectories, we first sample $N_{code} \cdot C$ representative trajectories from ground-truth human driving data, \eg nuScenes~\cite{caesar2020nuscenes}.
+To construct this set of basis trajectories, we first sample $N_{code} \cdot C$ representative trajectories from ground-truth train data, \eg nuScenes~\citep{caesar2020nuscenes}.
 They are then clustered into $N_{code}$ groups, such that each group $\mathbf{W}_k$ contains $C$ trajectories with similar driving patterns.

 In our Gaussian process formulation, each trajectory $\mathrm{w}_{j,k} \in \mathbf{W}_k$ is associated with a unique, learnable basis $\mathrm{b}_{j,k} \in \mathbf{B}_k$.
 In other words, during training, each basis token learns the driving scenario that corresponds to its trajectory.
 With these basis tokens and trajectories, given a new driving scenario encoded by $\mathrm{e}$ and $\mathrm{a}$, we can infer the ego and agent trajectories based on the correlation between the ego/agent tokens and the basis tokens.
 Within the $N_{code}$ groups, we designate $N_{ego}$ groups to represent distinct ego-car waypoint patterns and $N_{agent}$ groups for various types of agent trajectories.